 I spoke for a while, explaining my plan.
 They made the same objections that I’d made to myself the day before, and I felt a sharp pleasure in destroying them.
 Despite myself I started to get excited, since I felt like I needed to convince them.
 I showed them it was possible.
-All I had to do then was convince them that we shouldn’t do it, but I didn’t have any good arguments stored up for that.
+All I had to do then was convince them that we shouldn’t do it, but I didn’t have any good arguments left for that.

 – I don’t like these tricks, said Salil.
 But if it’s the only way I get to marry you, let’s do it.

 – Strictly speaking it’s not Anne’s fault, I said.

 – You know that if she stays, you’ll only be able to marry someone she approves of, right? said Elsa.